openstack/openstack-manuals/doc/ha-guide/source/intro-ha-controller.rst

 [TODO Need description of VIP failover inside Linux namespaces and expected SLA.]

-See [TODO link] for more information about configuring networking for high availability.
+See :doc:`networking-ha` for more information about configuring Networking for high availability.

 Common deployement architectures
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~